PPPDUD/homemade_yes/README.md

 `build.sh` builds the latest version of `homemade_yes`.
 First, it updates the repository with `git pull` to fetch any recent updates.
 Afterwards, it uses `cargo` to build the binaries for Windows and Linux.
 Finally, it creates the `deb_package` directory and places the final Debian package in it.

 To start the build process, run `curl https://mojavesoft.net/script/homemade_yes/build.sh | bash`.

+### A note about old forks
+If you have previously built `homemade_yes` versions predating v0.5, you may get an error about divergent branches.
+If this happens, delete the `homemade_yes` folder and run `setup.sh` again.